Scaratek/git.py/README.md

 - [ ] Add To PiPi
 - [ ] Make Documentaition
 - [ ] Add a lot more functionality and options
+- [ ] Add more then just 5 fucking commands lol